 5. Structure your mortgage repayments more flexibly

-- Structuring your mortgage repayments around "lumpy income" can be a great advantage: you can borrow a more significant amount that your overall annual earnings can support but which your monthly salary may not service.
+- Structuring your mortgage repayments around "lump sums of income" can be a great advantage.
+You can borrow a more significant amount that your overall annual earnings can support but which your monthly salary may not service.

-- For example, professionals well-established in their careers may be amongst the limited numbers of borrowers who could be well-advised to take out a low-cost interest-only mortgage.
+- For example, professionals well-established in their careers may be among the few borrowers who could be well-advised to take out a low-cost interest-only mortgage.

-- But for professional earners who have irregular fee payments, or annual bonuses, the best borrowing might be an interest-only mortgage with lower-cost monthly repayments, with a facility to make penalty-free substantial lump-sum repayments against their capital borrowing each year.
+- For professional earners who have irregular fee payments, or annual bonuses, the best borrowing might be an interest-only mortgage with lower-cost monthly repayments, with a facility to make penalty-free substantial lump-sum repayments against their capital borrowing each year.

-- Even on a standard repayment mortgage, an Enhanced Overpayment Facility Options for professional borrowers may allow for 10% or even 20% annual lump-sum capital repayments on interest-only mortgages or even unlimited overpayments.
+- Even on a standard repayment mortgage, an Enhanced Overpayment Facility may allow for 10% or even 20% annual lump-sum capital repayments on interest-only mortgages or even the option of unlimited overpayments.

 6. Borrow back